All Episodes

 Oh, yes.

-Well, there are a lot of different Earthly projects going on at Area 51, enough to account for the number of people who go out there.
+Well, there are a lot of different earthly projects going on at Area 51, enough to account for the number of people who go out there.

 They have been tested there.

-Very small weaponry might be tested there, and certainly stealth aircraft like the B-2 continue to return there for various forms of radar testing.
+And certainly stealth aircraft like the B-2 continue to return there for various forms of radar testing.

 Is that correct?

-That you can climb to, again, see the base, but from a much greater distance.
+There remain a number of distant mountains that you can climb to, again, see the base, but from a much greater distance.

-Which, across the desert, you can still see the base, but you're going to need a pretty good telescope to see very much.
+This would be 25 miles, which across the desert, you can still see the base, but you're going to need a pretty good telescope to see very much.

-The Pikaboo Peak, for example, is an 8,000-foot peak.
+Being Pickaboo Peak, for example, is an 8,000-foot peak.

 It's a strenuous two-hour hike to get to it.